yiheng137/Python-Alien_Invasion/README.md

 # Python-Alien_Invasion

-# This project is only used for python practice (No intension for the business purpose).
-# Some resources are gained from Python Crash Course.
+Note: This project is only used for python practice (No intension for the business purpose).
+Some resources are gained from Python Crash Course.

 Project Description:
 In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the